The Most Cash For Cars in Kentucky

 Your local car buyer or carrier will pay you by cash or check on the spot and tow the vehicle away free of charge! 🎉 Hooray!

-We buy junk cars, vans, SUVs, and trucks and pay cash in Kentucky!
+We buy junk cars for cash in Kentucky!

 There’s nothing like driving around the bluegrass state of Kentucky.
 With rich national parks and a huge number of streams and lakes, relaxing in Kentucky is easier than ever.
 But if you want to keep relaxing, you might want to get a bit of spare cash by trading in your old car.
 That’s where we come in!
 The Clunker Junker is the best way to get cash for cars in the state of Kentucky.
 Not only that, but we’ll even pick up your car completely free of charge.